-Your booking payment includes a non-refundable deposit of 25%.
-However, if you cancel your booking no less than 72 hours prior to your arrival, you shall receive a refund of 75% of the total amount paid.
+If you cancel your booking 72 hours or more prior to your arrival, you will receive a refund of 50% of the total amount paid.

 Rules and Conventions of the Naturist Foundation

 The pursuit of personal wellbeing and wellness through naturist recreational activities

 Our rules are designed for the safety and comfort of all users of the grounds, facilities, and events at Brocken Hurst.
 We expect everyone to observe these rules and to show mutual respect to all others at Brocken Hurst whether they be staff, associate members or visitors.
 The general rules set out below are supplemented by others relating to camping, use of the pool and sauna, mobile phones, social media, photography/video, and locker/sunbed facilities.
 These include safety matters and legal requirements and are made known to all concerned.

 These rules, the level of fees, and all other conditions are designed to achieve the maximum possible public benefit, i.e. to make the best possible opportunities available to the widest possible section of the community at large for recreation in a naturist atmosphere by those using the facilities provided.
 Priority, however, will be given to young people and families and those perceived to be in need of benefit.

 - To meet our objectives, we provide facilities for recreation under naturist conditions i.e. without clothing whenever weather and other circumstances permit.
 Those seeking to enjoy the facilities are expected to have these objectives in mind.

 - The Trustees have total discretion to vary any rules, fees and conditions with the aims of our governing document (Constitution) in mind.
 Day to day organisation is undertaken by the Trustees with the help of volunteers and paid staff.

 - The Naturist Foundation abides by a robust safeguarding policy.
 The Naturist Foundation is duty bound to protect everyone on site.